GW-modelling-Spring2022/Course-Materials22/Assignments/HW13_Ensembles/The_Challenge.md

 ### Part 2: Baseline ensemble:
 1. For each parameter that we are varying write a short description of (1) what this parameter is and (2) how you expect changing it will influence your results.

-2. As group propose 10 combinations of the parameters listed above that you think will lead to the 'most different set' of predicted levels of drawdown in the town well. (i.e. the set of 10 simultions you can do which will best sample the space of your model).
+2. As group propose 10 combinations of the parameters listed above that you think will lead to the 'most different set' of predicted levels of drawdown in the town well. (e.g. the set of 10 simultions you can do which will best sample the space of your model).
 Your goal is not to choose sets of parameter values that lead to the highest or lowest impacts.
-Rather, you want to define models that are 'most different from each other' with respect to your metrics of interest (i.e. the behavoir of the stream, the regional groundwater levels, and the water availability at the town and the farm).
+Rather, you want to define models that are 'most different from each other' with respect to your metrics of interest.

-3. Rank your parameter metrics in terms of which will generate the largest differences from the baseline scenario with respect to the metrics you chose.
-Presente your rankings and your reasoning.
+3. Rank your parameter sets in terms of which will generate the largest differences from the baseline scenario with respect to the metrics you chose.
+Present your rankings and your reasoning.

 ### Part 3: Advocacy scenarios
 1. Based on the options provided in the advocay section above, design three scenarios that your group would like to propose that you think will best suit the needs of your client.
 Summarize each scenario along with your logic for creating it.